esma-yigit/esma-yigit/README.md

 * ✉️  You can contact me at [ey.devphoenix@gmail.com](mailto:ey.devphoenix@gmail.com)
 * 🧠  I'm learning Golang,Reactjs,Nodejs,Threejs
 * 🤝  I'm open to collaborating on Interesting projects,freelancing,remote projects,startup projects
+* ⚠️  I decided to improve my github profile and portfolio.
+I deleted all my previous projects that I practiced while learning new technologies.
+As I developed myself as and frontend dev, my portfolio grows with me in a professional way.
+Thank you reading my bio.

 ### Skills